Different eigenvalue distributions encode the same temporal tasks in recurrent neural networks: Results

-The first observation is that the recurrent weights distributions of the trained networks do not differ too much respect to the pre-training ones.
-It is possible to compare the differences by studying the pre and post-training moments of the distributions The changes between the initial and final states of the distributions were studied through a linear regression comparing it to the identity function and then considering the percentage variations.
+It is possible to compare the differences in the distribution of the weight matrix of trained networks by studying the pre and post-training moments. {The changes between the initial and final states of the parameters of the distributions during training were studied using linear regression.
+The variation with respect to the identity function (meaning no parameter’s change) was considered.
+The percentage variations are reported in Appendix A.}

-It was observed that the variation of the post-training mean is less than \% 6 for all the tasks with a tendency to decrease with respect to the initial condition.
-Regarding the standard deviation, the variations are less than 0.5\%.
-In the case of Skewness and Kurtosis, they increase slightly by a maximum of 15 \% in the worst case, and in the case that least varies, the variation is less than 0.5 \%.
-For full tables and details see \textbf{[Appendix \ref{A}]}.
+{It was observed that the variation of the post-training mean value is less than \% 6 for all the tasks, with a tendency to decrease with respect to the initial condition.} Regarding the standard deviation, the variations are less than 0.5\%.
+In the case of Skewness and Kurtosis, they increase slightly by a maximum of 15 \% in the worst case, and in the case that least varies, the variation is less than 0.5 \%. { For tables and full details, see Appendix \ref{A}.}

-The second observation is that when training the networks for AND and OR, XOR, and Flip Flop tasks, similar configurations for the distributions of the eigenvalues arise, which will be described in more detail later in Section \ref{dist_autovalores}.

-If we carefully examine the realizations obtained, and think in terms of the response of the network to the stimuli, it is possible to group AND and XOR as similar tasks, OR as a simpler one, and Flip Flop as a slightly more sophisticated task related to AND and XOR.

-First, let us consider the case of the AND and XOR tasks.
-When certain combinations of stimuli appear at the input, the output must be activated.
-When other combinations of stimuli appear, it is necessary to passivate the activity of the output.
-The appropriate combination of stimuli, for one case or the other, is given according to the Boolean rule.

-Both tasks have in common that, for no stimulus, the response must be zero.
-For AND, the combination that activates the output is High-High and those which passivate it is High-Low or Low-High.
-Exactly the opposite case is how the XOR function works.
+{The distributions of the recurrent weights matrix of trained networks do not differ significantly with respect to the pre-training ones.
+Therefore, studying the differences purely in the parameters of the distributions due to the training does not yet allow us to understand aspects related to dynamics, which also motivated the study of the eigenvalue distribution presented in Section \ref{dist_autovalores}.}